Get your architect firm certificate

 - I’m an architect but my employer doesn’t offer architectural services.
 Does my employer need to register with the board?

-- No, a Certification of Authorization isn’ required if your employer doesn’t offer to practice architecture.
+- No, a Certification of Authorization isn’t required if your employer doesn’t offer to practice architecture.
 This exception is applicable when:

 - You’re employed as an in-house architect by a government entity, educational organization, institutional business, industrial company, or similar non-architectural business.